Your Goal: Joyful presence of body with calming of habitual forgetting.

 Next: Meditation Skill 05: Natural Breathing.

-Your meditation is the same as Meditation Skill 03, except you now focus on accessing the pleasure of letting go within your body and mind by developing contentment with the mindful presence of your body such that it brings the happiness and joy of letting go to your mind.
+Your meditation is the same as Meditation Skill 03, except you now enjoy the pleasant feeling of contentment with the Mindful Presence of your body, to uplift your mind with Joyful Presence.

 .............................................